vicinityh2020/vicinity-semantic-platform/docs/SERVICES.md

 If validation fails, it responds with the list of all errors in human readable form, so developers may adjust their thing description content.

+### Serialization

+IoT objects are transformed back to JSON representation in VICINITY Common Thing Description.
+It is used each time any component requires the description ot IoT object.
+The object is found in semantic model, and translated from triples into JSON.

+Serialization into JSON is performed as the sequence of graph operations on semantic model, where each part of relevant subgraphs are programatically translated into JSON construct.
+This transformation, unfortunately, can not be fully automatic (in declarative way), because there is couple of logical rules for constructing some parts of JSON objects.

 ### Population API